AndrewFahlgren/PotionCraftFileFixer/README.md

-# Pour Back In
+# Potion Craft File Fixer
-This is a Potion Craft mod that lets you put potions back in the cauldron.
+This is a mod that will fix your file if you have the dwarf/travelling merchant bug

-Finish potions at any time even when they have no effects.

-Put potions back in the cauldron to continue from where you left off.